Nour-ElMasry/Public-Blog/README.md

-# Public-Blog
+# Blog Website

-This is a blog website that can be edited and played around with by anybody.
+Welcome to the Blog Website!
+This is a simple and easy-to-use website that allows anyone to create, view, edit, and delete blog posts.

-The purpose of this website was for practicing my EJS templating skills and using my first ever database (MongoDb)
+The purpose of this website is to practice EJS templating skills and to familiarize myself with using a database (MongoDB).

-Heroku Link to the website: https://stormy-woodland-27055.herokuapp.com
+You can access the website live on Heroku at the following link: https://stormy-woodland-27055.herokuapp.com

-(WARNING: THIS WEBSITE IS NOT RESPONSIVE, PLEASE ACCESS IT THROUGH A DESKTOP FOR THE BEST POSSIBLE EXPERIENCE)

-The functionalities of this website are as following:
+Please note: This website is not responsive, so it is recommended to access it on a desktop for the best possible experience.

+# Technologies Used
+  - Node.js
-  - Composing Posts
+  - Express.js
-  - Viewing Posts
+  - EJS
-  - Editing Posts
+  - HTML
-  - Deleting Posts
+  - CSS
+# Features
+  - Compose new blog posts
+  - View existing blog posts
+  - Edit existing blog posts
+  - Delete existing blog posts
+# Getting Started
+To get started with the website, follow these steps:

+  1. Clone the repository to your local machine.
+  2. Navigate to the project directory and install the necessary dependencies by running `npm install`.
+  3. Start the development server by running `npm start`.
+  4. The website will be available at http://localhost:3000.

+# Contribution Guidelines
+If you want to contribute to the project, please follow these guidelines:

+  - Create a new branch for your changes.
+  - Make sure your code is well-documented and follows the coding standards used in the project.
+  - Submit a pull request with a clear explanation of your changes and the reasoning behind them.